kubernetes/autoscaler/cluster-autoscaler/cloudprovider/aws/README.md

 If you want to use a newer version of the AWS SDK than the version currently vendored as a direct dependency by Cluster Autoscaler, then you can use the version vendored under this AWS cloudprovider.

-The current version vendored is `v1.44.24`.
+The current version vendored is `v1.48.7`.

 If you want to update the vendored AWS SDK to a newer version, please make sure of the following:

 1. Place the copy of the new desired version of the AWS SDK under the `aws-sdk-go` directory.
+2. Remove folders : models and examples.
+Remove _test.go file `find . -name '*_test.go' -exec rm {}+`
-2. Update the import statements within the newly-copied AWS SDK to reference the new paths (e.g., `github.com/aws/aws-sdk-go/aws/awsutil` -> `k8s.io/autoscaler/cluster-autoscaler/cloudprovider/aws/aws-sdk-go/aws/awsutil`).
+3. Update the import statements within the newly-copied AWS SDK to reference the new paths (e.g., `github.com/aws/aws-sdk-go/aws/awsutil` -> `k8s.io/autoscaler/cluster-autoscaler/cloudprovider/aws/aws-sdk-go/aws/awsutil`).
+You can use this command from the aws-sdk-go folder `find . -type f -exec sed -i ‘s#github.com/aws/aws-sdk-go#k8s.io/autoscaler/cluster-autoscaler/cloudprovider/aws/aws-sdk-go#’ {} \;`
-3. Update the version number above to indicate the new vendored version.
+4. Update the version number above to indicate the new vendored version.

 ## Using cloud config with helm